13. October 2022

-In cities all over the world governments have already installed industrial wireless tracking solutions to do just this.
-Legally and in the case of Seattle, illegally.
+Governments around the world have already installed industrial wireless tracking solutions throughout their cities to do just this legally and otherwise.
+In the case of Seattle, it is done so illegally.

 How can rfparty help?

-Auditing your BLE devices is the first step to understanding how to improve BLE security.
-Rfparty scans for public BLE advertisements and displays them on a map.
-A line is drawn between the locations where a device was first seen linking to where it was most recently seen.
+Auditing your BLE devices is the first step to understanding how to improve BLE security. rfparty scans for public BLE advertisements and displays them on a map.
+A line is drawn between the location where a device was first seen and links to where it was most recently seen.

 In this demonstration, rfparty is used to audit the BLE behavior of a GoPro action camera.
 The app is left running in the background while the tester walks around a park.
-It was found that the GoPro sent beacons both when powered on, but also when visibly powered off.
+It was found that the GoPro sent beacons both when powered on and when powered off.
 This enabled the rfparty app to partially reconstruct the portion of the user’s journey where the user’s movements may have been trackable via BLE.

 Today rfparty supports a robust set of queries and is stable enough for the BLE curious to peer into these unseen systems.
 We hope to continuously improve the tool and bring more features to close the skills gap needed to audit wireless systems.